Coping with Illness and Pain

 Imagine you are in a relaxing place.
 When you do, your body thinks you are in that place.
 And it relaxes you as if you are in that place. #usingimagination2relax #how2relax

 Feelings are like waves that flow in and out of our conscious awareness.
 The feelings associated with illness and pain are the same feelings we experience when we experience a loss.
-I believe that our feelings are hard-wired into us because it is my observation that there is never a deviation from these feelings no matter what kind of loss it is or what the circumstances are surrounding the loss.
+I believe our feelings are hard-wired.
+I have observed that feelings of loss remain constant, no matter the type of loss or the circumstances surrounding it.

-recalling positive memories before our illness or pain
+3. Recalling positive memories from before the illness or pain

 Ideally, painful feelings and memories can be acknowledged and verbalized so that over time results in a decrease in frequency and intensity.
 There are three ways to process feelings and memories,